 Once launched, the AWE equipment will allow for the creation of a global map of gravity wave characteristics and how those waves correspond to ground-based sources like tropical storms and convection.
 These observations dovetail with other NASA missions such as the Global-scale Observations of the Limb and Disk, or GOLD, which launched in January 2018, and the ICON Ionospheric Explorer — both of which seek to unravel different aspects of how terrestrial weather and space weather interact.

-The experiment is expected to launch in late 2022 and will be in operation mounted to the outside of the ISS for two years.
+The experiment is expected to launch in December 2023 and will be in operation mounted to the outside of the ISS on ELC 1 for two years.
 NASA is providing $42 million for the project.

 |Type / Application:||Research, atmosphere|